 Brighton College in Al Ain has had students participate inThe International Award (known in the UK at the Duke of Edinburgh Award) for the last two years.
 Marina was honoured to be asked to provide offroad support to their team of dedicated teachers as the students hiked their way from point to point.

 Empty Quarter Wanderings

 Marina is possibly the only female driver who has driven completely offroad, from Jebel Hafeet in the North of Oman, all the way to the south, stopping some 50kms of the Yemen border due to the current political situation there.
 This was done over three trips, starting with her Umm As Sameem Expedition in October 2012, followed by the Backside Border Drive from Jebel Hafeet to the UAE/Oman/Saudi tripoint and culminated in the three day Empty Quarter Drive in November 2013.
 In March 2017 she drove to Ramlat Jadilah, the highest sand dune in the world in Dhofar, just 12kms from the Yemen Border but due to weather (sandstorm) and military restrictions (soldiers we encountered insisted we return the same track route as our entry) she has not managed to “join up” the section of route between Shisr and Ramlat Jadilah.
 Yet.

-Marina and her husband, Neil are spending more and more time in Oman these days and through her partners Ibex Adventures now offer driving and hiking trips in the Sultanate.
+Marina and her husband, Neil will relocate to Oman in the near future, and through her partners Ibex Adventures offer driving and hiking trips in the Sultanate.